jasoncollins111/RPN-calculator/README.md

 ## Tradeoffs
 If I had more time I would have implemented testing using Jest or Mocha.
 And possibly some sort of caching or database to quickly recall calculations, especially for larger calculations this would be useful.

+## Installation
+sudo npm install -g rpn-abacus

 ## Usage
+Run command `rpnc` in the terminal to begin a calculation.
+Enter a mix of numbers or operations that work within the RPN system.

+Hit `enter` to evaluate.
+Type `clear` to begin a new calculation
+Type `q` to quit the calculator

+operators:
+    +:adds last two stack elements
+    -:subtracts element 1 from element 2
+    x:multiplies last two stack elements (* is ok but need escape in bash) /:divides element 2 by element 1